zowe/zowe-explorer-vscode/README.md

 3. Select the **Create a New Connection to z/OS** option.

-   **Note:** While creating a new profile, user name and password are optional fields, so you may omit entering them.
-The system will prompt you to specify your credentials when you use such a profile.
+   **Note:** When you create a new profile, user name and password are now optional fields.
+However, the system will prompt you to specify your credentials when you use the new profile.

 4. Follow the instructions, and enter all required information to complete the profile creation.